JamesSingleton/JamesSingleton/README.md

 ## What I Do

-I am currently a Senior Software Engineer at Zendesk!
+I am currently a Senior Software Engineer looking for work.
+I most recently worked at Zendesk from 2021-2025 where I helped improve the Admin micro-frontend platform bringing module federation to Zendesk.

 ## Technology I Use